I77AT/Test-Codex/README.md

 # Test-Codex

 This repository contains a simple Telegram bot example.
-It responds to the `/about` command by sending the user's first available profile photo along with their first name, last name and Telegram ID.
-If you forward a message or file to the bot, it will reply with details about the original sender (forwards from users) or the original chat/channel.
+It replies to **any** message you send with a summary of that message.
+The summary includes basic information about the message itself, the sender and the chat.
+If a message was forwarded, the bot also reports the original source.

 ## Setup